Samyuktha4292/UST_Infinitylab_ReminderApp/README.md

   1. Login page
   2. User to add event
   3. User to view events
-  4. User to upadte the event in Google Calendar
+  4. User to update the event in Google Calendar
+  5. Update event from UI
-  5. Logout
+  6. Logout